VasluianI0n/tum-web-lab2/README.md

 # Landing Crypto Page

-This is a simple for the Crypto website called Pendium.
+This is a simple page for the Crypto website called Pendium.
 Users can navigate and see information about it through the main page.
 The pages that an user can navigate through are:

 ## Pages